 Audio and video clips will be updated on this site in the coming months.

 Director of Photography for the film and lighting, Emma Dalesman.
-Project Sound Engineer, (overseeing sound engineering), Francine Perry.
-Live Sound Engineer for the performance and film recordings, Phoebe Robinson.
+Project Sound Engineer, Francine Perry.
+Live Sound Engineer and audio recordings, Phoebe Robinson.

-Special thanks to Sound Engineer Sherry Ostapovich and all those who took part in workshops in 2017 and 2018 at Chisenhale Dance Space (in particular Antonio de la Fey, Robert Vesty, Paola Napolitano and Mira Vladimirova).
+Special thanks to Sound Engineer Sherry Ostapovich, Justin Hunt (Chisenhale Dance Space) and all those who took part in workshops in 2017 and 2018 at Chisenhale Dance Space (in particular Antonio de la Fey, Robert Vesty, Chase Foley, Paola Napolitano and Mira Vladimirova).